raveclassic/injectable-ts/packages/core/README.md

 This is quite boring and doesn't show any benefits at all. _Yet_.

-Let's add something more to the code, for instance how about fetching a list of our favourite movies from the same API and logging them to the console?
+Let's add something more interesting to the code, for instance how about fetching a list of our favourite movies from the same API and logging them to the console?

 We'll need a `MovieService`, a `Logger` and some root entry point of our mini-app that will execute everything: